 Liliana (Lily) D’Ambrosio is a member of the Australian Labor Party and has represented the electorate of Mill Park in the Victorian Legislative Assembly since 2002.
 She was appointed the Minister for Industry and Minister for Energy and Resources following the election of the Andrews Labor Government in 2014.
-In 2016 she became Minister for Energy, Environment and Climate Change and Minister for Suburban Development.
+In 2016 she was appointed Minister for Energy, Environment and Climate Change and Minister for Suburban Development.
 In December 2018 she was then appointed Minister for Energy, Environment and Climate Change and Minister for Solar Homes.
 In June 2022, while serving as the Minister for Energy, Minister for Environment and Climate Action and Minister for Solar Homes, she was also given the added responsibility as coordinating minister for the Department of Environment, Planning, Land and Water.
 In November 2022, she was appointed Minister for Energy & Resources, Minister for Climate Action and Minister for the State Electricity Commission.

 Lily grew up in the suburb of Fawkner.
 She studied english, philosophy, and politics at the University of Melbourne and also holds a Diploma in Public Policy.

-Before being elected to Parliament, Lily was involved in many community campaigns including support for local jobs for the northen suburbs, fair pay and conditions for women in work, better public transport, decent schools, and well paid skilled jobs for our young people.
+Before being elected to Parliament, Lily was involved in many community campaigns including support for local jobs for the northern suburbs, fair pay and conditions for women in work, better public transport, decent schools, and well paid skilled jobs for our young people.

 Minister D’Ambrosio is a leader in action on climate change, renewable energy and energy efficiency in Australia.
 She oversaw the passage of the Climate Change Act, Victoria’s landmark climate legislation which saw it become the first Australian state to legislate in line with the Paris Agreement for net zero emissions by 2050.
-The Minister has also overseen an overhaul of the Environmental Protection Act 1970, refocussing the regulatory body to focus on the prevention of harm to human and environmental health.
+The Minister has also overseen an overhaul of the Environmental Protection Act 1970, refocusing the regulatory body to focus on the prevention of harm to human and environmental health.